Mike Jewett | Associate Head Coach

-Carissa Thielbar returns to South Dakota State for her fifth season as an assistant coach.
+Carissa Thielbar returns to South Dakota State for her sixth season as an assistant coach.

 She spent the 2017-18 season as and assistant coach at Colorado State where she helped the Rams to a 21-12 record and WNIT postseason appearance.

 Prior to CSU, Thielbar was an assistant coach and recruiting coordinator at Bucknell University for two seasons.
 She helped the Bison to a program-best 27-6 record, a Patriot League title and 2017 NCAA Tournament appearance.